 2012 | EUROPEAN COURT OF HUMAN RIGHTS | Cases against Russia

-These cases arose in the context of the conflicts between Russia and Chechnya and Russia and Ingushetia respectively.
-The Court encountered a great many cases exhibiting similar characteristics, involving unlawful abduction and detention, frequent use of torture, disappearances and death.
-In its press release (ECHR 457 (2012) 18.12.2012) concerning the case of Aslakhanova and others v Russia (see below) the Court issued the following statement:
+The cases below arose in the context of the second separatist war between Chechenya and Russia (1999-2009) and the related insurgency in Ingushetia.
+The Court encountered a great many cases exhibiting similar characteristics, involving unlawful abduction and detention, frequent use of torture, disappearances and deaths.
+In its press release (ECHR 457 (2012) 18.12.2012) concerning the case of Aslakhanova and others v Russia, the Court issued the following statement:

 “The Court has regularly found violations of the same rights in similar cases in more than 120 judgments, resulting from the disappearances that have occurred in the Northern Caucasus since 1999.
 It concluded that the situation in the case of Aslakhanova and Others resulted from a systemic problem of non-investigation of such crimes, for which there was no effective remedy at national level.